Honor Society (film): Plot

 Honor's increasing attraction to Michael is fully realized when they sneak into a fancy house after school, where they kiss.
-The midterms arrive and Kennedy's and Travis' grades both slip due to their involvement in the play.
+The midterms arrive and Kennedy's and Travis's grades both slip due to their involvement in the play.
 Honor, while taking her midterm, decides to answer questions incorrectly so Michael's grades are the highest out of the four in consideration for the recommendation letter after deciding that he deserves the letter more than her.
 After the midterm, they kiss and start a relationship which culminates in Honor publicly kissing him, shocking her classmates.
 She also begins to genuinely enjoy the theatre club and making real bonds with Kennedy and Travis.
 Calvin also starts to make stronger sexual advances to Honor, even going as far to sexually proposition her for the Harvard recommendation, an offer she refuses.

 One day, Michael texts her during lunch, saying he is alone at home.
 Honor goes to Michael's foster home and discovers he does not live there, but at the fancy house which they had "snuck into" earlier.
 Honor discovers that Michael is not only very well off, but just as manipulative as she is.
 He reveals that he duped her the entire time from when they first started talking, planning to get Honor to fall in love with him so she would concede the Harvard recommendation to him.
 A shocked and heartbroken Honor breaks up with Michael and leaves.
 Kennedy's production is performed and is received extremely well, and Honor finds herself as a genuine friend to the whole club, having helped Kennedy come out of her shell and Travis to publicly come out.

 Deciding to make one last move in the race for the recommendation, she goes to Calvin's office just as Michael is about to receive it.
-Playing a recording of one of Calvin's sexual proposition, Honor blackmails him into giving the recommendation to Kennedy over Michael.
-She then decides to enjoy the rest of her senior year, unsure of future but happy with her new friends and newly appreciative of her life as a whole.
+Playing a recording of one of Calvin's sexual propositions, Honor blackmails him into giving the recommendation to Kennedy over Michael.
+She then decides to enjoy the rest of her senior year, unsure of her future but happy with her new friends and newly appreciative of her life as a whole.